nightroman/FarNet/PowerShellFar/README.md

 **Tips**

 (1) Consider running VSCode as admin, especially if Far runs as admin.
-Otherwise F5 may results in cryptic errors about `OmniSharp` issues.
+Otherwise F5 may result in cryptic errors about `OmniSharp` issues.

 (2) On starting the debugger you may see the below message.
 PowerShell is not loaded yet, e.g. due to no .ps1 files in the workspace or loading in progress.